 Gifts RoundupPlus, four Mars candy company heiresses together gave $22 million to support a science, technology, engineering, arts, and math programs at a prep school for girls.

 Join Our Next Webinar — Fundraisers planning events have a lot to juggle: keeping people safe from illness, entertained, and inspired — while staying within budget as expenses rise.
 How can you plan a successful event this year — and maximize results — amid uncertainty?
-Join us Thursday, February 9, at 2 p.m.
+Join us today, Thursday, February 9, at 2 p.m.
 Eastern for actionable advice and real-world examples from two experts.
 They’ll share proven ways to build community, raise more money, and create a plan that can be adapted if circumstances change.
-Register today.
+Register now and join us this afternoon.

 Nonprofit News From Elsewhere Online